 Based in London, the Agent-General also liaises with various Commonwealth bodies and the UK’s royal households to maintain positive relations between Queensland and the Commonwealth.
 The role has an important ceremonial function, representing the State of Queensland at key occasions such as ANZAC Day and Remembrance Day gatherings, ambassador briefings, and relevant cultural events.

 The Agent-General is appointed under the Agent-General for Queensland Act 1975, and reports regularly to the Governor in Council.
-Queensland’s current Agent-General is Ms Linda Apelt, who was appointed to the role on 20 July 2017 for a contract end date of July 2020.
+Queensland’s current Agent-General is Ms Linda Apelt, who was appointed to the role on 20 July 2017.